-- Inventory Data Analyzer format: The IDA format is the SMOKE input format that is most similar to the NEI "flat file" format.
-EPA typically prepares the IDA format for officially released versions of the NEI.
-There is a different IDA format for each source category: area (including nonroad mobile), point, and on-road mobile. - ORL format: This set of input formats is used for inputting point, nonpoint, on-road, and nonroad HAP emissions inventories, also called toxics emission inventories.
-There is a different ORL format for nonpoint, point, nonroad mobile, and on-road mobile sources. - EMS-95 format: These are input formats used for EMS-95.
-They are provided to allow EMS-95 users to input their data to SMOKE.
-There are different formats for area(including nonroad mobile), point, and on-road mobile sources.
-The EMS-95 formats must be used in conjunction with the list format (below). - List format: This is the input format used to provide multiple files of the previous three types to Smkinven in a single run.
-This format is simply an ASCII file that contains a list of other files. - Gridded I/O API format: This format is a gridded I/O API file for allowing the import of pregridded data.
-This approach is described more in Section 2.8.2.2, "Pregridded data route" [32].
+- ORL format: This set of input formats is used for inputting point, nonpoint, on-road, and nonroad HAP emissions inventories, also called toxics emission inventories.
+There is a different ORL format for nonpoint, point, nonroad mobile, and on-road mobile sources. - List format: This is the input format used to provide multiple files to Smkinven in a single run.
+This format is simply an ASCII file that contains a list of other files. - List GRID format: This is the input format used to provide multiple global gridded emission inventory files to Smkinven in a single run.
+This format is simply an ASCII file that contains a list of other files.
+To support input of multiple pre-gridded NetCDF files, the keyword #LIST GRID in the header of this file will switch SMOKE into gridded inventory processing mode.
+This approach is described more in Section 2.8.2.2, "" [32] - Gridded I/O API format: This format is a gridded I/O API file for allowing the import of pregridded data from the same modeling domain.
+This approach is described more in Section 2.8.2.2, "" [32].

 Smkinven ensures that all file formats provided to SMOKE are correct and include the required data fields.
-The formats and their required fields are provided in Chapter 8, SMOKE Input Files [347].
+The formats and their required fields are provided in Chapter 8, SMOKE Input Files [345].